Alluxio/alluxio/docs/en/cloud/Google-Dataproc.md

 ## Prerequisites

-* Account with Cloud Dataproc API enabled
+* A project with Cloud Dataproc API and Compute Engine API enabled.
-* A GCS Bucket
+* A GCS Bucket.
 * Make sure that the gcloud CLI is set up with necessary GCS interoperable storage access keys.
 > Note: GCS interoperability should be enabled in the Interoperability tab in
 > [GCS setting](https://console.cloud.google.com/storage/settings).